Home

 I love it when the description of what something does is right there in the name.

-So by electrically mimicking the input from a standard guitar amplifier, these boxes provide a more accurate signal transfer.
+By electrically mimicking the input circuit from a standard guitar amplifier, these boxes provide a more accurate signal transfer.

 When I began recording I noticed that my 1/4" Instrument Cable looked like it could be plugged straight into my Mixing Console .